 Finding Proper Weight is Great

-First and foremost, let’s chat about proper weighted blanket weight!
-Finding the proper blanket weight is one of the most important factors for providing comfort for your recipient.
-The proper formula is one pound for every ten pounds of the recipient’s weight, plus one additional pound.
+First and foremost, let’s chat about weighted blanket weight!
+Finding your blanket weight is one of the most important factors for providing comfort for your recipient.
+My recommendation is one pound for every ten pounds of the recipient’s weight, plus one additional pound.
 For example, an 80 pound child would need a 9 pound blanket!

 Diameter of Blankets